ministryofjustice/hmpps-architecture-as-code/decisions/interventions/0001-split-ui-and-service.md

-# 1. Split user interface and service by default
+# 1. Split user and service interfaces by default

 Date: 2020-11-02